benjaminocampo/DataCuration/README.md

 # Data Science, Machine Learning, and its Applications

-## About the Layout

-The solution of the assignments can be found in `labs`, divided in their corresponding parts.
-Files `guides.ipynb` are the notebooks with the exercises to solve.
-They may be split in several notebooks `exerciseN.ipynb` or kept in just one `exercises.ipynb` (it'll depend if it was considered necessary).
-They also have a `.py` version so they can be recognized by git.

-Directories `notebooks` and `slides`, have the material given by the class.

 ## Updating Notebooks

 This documentation describe two different ways to start working remotely.